Original airdate: October 10th, 2010.

-- Reality Is Unrealistic: At first glance, one might think that Somewhere An Ornithologist Was Crying over the bird that looked like a cardinal but was red on top and brown on the bottom; males are red above and below and females are brown above and below.
-The pyrrhuloxia is pied but is gray below, and the two species can hybridize.
+- Reality Is Unrealistic: At first glance, one might wonder over the bird that looked like a cardinal but was red on top and brown on the bottom; males are red above and below and females are brown above and below.
+The closely related pyrrhuloxia, also called the desert cardinal, is pied but is gray below, and the two species can hybridize.

-- Sealed Evil in a Can: The can, in this case, is the Moon.
+- Sealed Evil in a Can: Nightmare Moon was sealed for a thousand years.
+The can, in this case, is the Moon.